MiguelLagoa/MiguelLagoa/README.md

 My name is Miguel and I welcome you to my page.
 I will use this virtual space to post about my projects.<br/>

-My main focus is to improve my Python / R / SQL / PowerBi skills in the following topics:<br/>
+My main focus is to improve my Python / R / SQL / PowerBI skills in the following topics:<br/>
 - AI<br/>
 - Data Analytics<br/>
 - Blockchain tech<br/>